 Judge Lisa O’Toole was elected to the position of King County District Court Judge in November of 2014.
-She is currently assigned to the Redmond Courthouse.
-Judge O’Toole is a member of the King County District Court’s Rules Committee.
+She is currently assigned to the Bellevue Courthouse.
 She hears both criminal and civil matters daily.
 She is committed to ensuring that justice is administered fairly, efficiently, and equally to all, and that everyone is treated with respect and courtesy.

 Prior to her election to the bench, Judge O’Toole began her practice of law as an Associate Attorney with the firm of Bogle & Gates in Seattle where she had a civil litigation practice.
 She also served as a Deputy Prosecuting Attorney in the Criminal Division of the King County Prosecuting Attorney’s Office where she tried cases and handled appeals.